Acts Administered by the Valuer-General

-There are three key pieces of legislation administered by the Valuer-General.
+There are 3 key pieces of legislation administered by the Valuer-General.

 Valuation of Land Act 2001

-This Act provides for statutory valuations to be undertaken by the Valuer-General for rating and taxing purposes and for the Valuer-General to provide other valuation services to Government bodies.
+The Valuation of Land Act 2001 provides for statutory valuations to be under taken by the Valuer-General for rating and taxing purposes and for the Valuer-General to provide other valuation services to the Tasmanian Government, government agencies and statutory authorities.
 Statutory valuation services may be supplied to the Valuer-General by contract valuers via a competitive tender process.

-The Act enables land owners to object to a statutory valuation.
-Objections must be lodged using the Notice of Objection form within 60 days from the date of receipt of Notice of Valuation.
+The Act enables owners to object to a statutory valuation.
+Objections must be made within 60 days from the date of receipt of a Notice of Valuation.

 Objections may be referred to the Land Valuation Court or the Supreme Court.